h598077/h598077/README.md

 - 👋 Hi, I’m @h598077
 - 👀 I’m interested in Nature
 - 🌱 I’m currently learning How to program
-- 💞️ I’m looking to collaborate on Ideas
+- 💞️ I’m looking to collaborate on New ideas

 <!---